 Each character can carry a number of ITEMS equal to their basic Strength score without impacting their movement rate (i.e., a character with 12 Strength can carry 12 ITEMS).
 For the purposes of calculating Encumbrance, an ITEM is something that can be carried in one hand and/or weighs roughly 5-10 pounds.
 Examples include:

-- One-handed weapons (Sword/Mace)
+- One-handed weapons (Sword/Mace) - One day's food or water (waterskin)

 • Bow

 • 50 'rope